- Home

 Fatigue

-It is common to feel tired and have no energy during and after cancer treatment.
-Your tiredness may continue for several weeks or months after treatment has finished, but this will vary from person to person.
-Fatigue can lead to a temporary loss of interest in sex and intimacy or you may need to take a less active role.
+It’s common to feel tired and lack energy during and after cancer treatment.
+This can continue for weeks or months, and varies from person to person.
+You may lose interest in sex or need to take a less active role.
+Your partner may be tired, which can impact their libido.

 Tips for managing fatigue